-$PM{2.5}$ and PM{10} are compared to the NAAQS which EPA can regulate.
-Total suspended particulate matter (TSP), another size fraction of PM is no longer a regulated pollutant, but the sampling method may be used to collect lead samples.
+$PM{2.5}$ and PM{10} are regulated under the NAAQS.
+While total suspended particulate matter (TSP) was previously regulated, TSP is primarily used for lead sampling.
 Since Wisconsin is no longer required to operate any lead monitoring sites, the TSP method is currently not used.